Disentangling Structural Breaks in Factor Models for Macroeconomic Data: Empirical Application

 \subsection{Individual Test Results}

-Besides the joint $W$-test, we can also test for breaks in loadings individually. \Cref{tab:w_ind_test} presents the number of series where we can reject at least one of their factor loadings breaking, controlling for a possible break in the factor variance.
-For comparison, we also apply \cite{breitung_testing_2011}'s test for breaks in the factor loadings; we caution however that direct comparison is not straightforward due to their use of \emph{pseudo} factors, and hence non-robustness to changes in the factor variance.
+Besides the joint sup-$W$ test, we can also test for breaks in loadings individually. \Cref{tab:w_ind_test} presents the number of series where we can reject at least one of their factor loadings breaking, controlling for a possible break in the factor variance.
+For comparison, we also apply \cite{breitung_testing_2011}'s test for breaks in the factor loadings though we caution that direct comparison is not straightforward due to their use of \emph{pseudo} factors, and hence do not allow for changes in the factor variance.
 We nonetheless suggest two tentative conclusions.
-First, there is some evidence to suggest that by accounting for changes in the factor variance, one may find fewer breaks in the loadings.
-This suggests that for the Great Moderation, some of the breaks in factor loadings found when using pseudo factors may be related to breaks in the factor variance instead of the factor loadings.
-We base this tentative conclusion by the fact that we find fewer series with a break in their factor loadings than the \cite{breitung_testing_2011} procedure, but note that this seems to only hold when we consider 2-4 factors.
-Alternatively, our higher number of rejections for 5-6 factors could be due to the loss of power of \cite{breitung_testing_2011}'s statistic as the number of factors increases, as documented by \cite{yamamoto_testing_2015}.
-Second, our results suggest that with a longer post Great Recession sample, we find many more breaks in the loadings than \cite{stock_disentangling_2012} and \cite{breitung_testing_2011}.
-One possibility is our test is more powerful in detecting breaks in the factor loadings, though we urge caution with this interpretation given their use of the pseudo factors means that the procedures can be quite different.
+First, there is some, albeit weak, evidence that by accounting for changes in the factor variance, one may find (marginally) fewer breaks in the loadings associated with the Great Moderation.
+Second, when we consider the Great Recession break, there is some evidence that we are able to find more series experiencing a break in the factor loadings compared to the \cite{breitung_testing_2011} procedure.
+Nonetheless, it seems these results heavily rely on the estimated number of factors.
+In any case, putting aside issues of direct comparability of our procedure relative to that of \cite{breitung_testing_2011}, the issue of multiple-hypothesis testing is prevalent due to the high number of individual tests.
+Indeed, when we applied a Bonferroni-Holm adjustment, which is known to be conservative, to the individual tests, we unsurprisingly find far fewer breaks in the individual factor loadings, though the general pattern that we find relative to the \cite{breitung_testing_2011} procedure, as reported in \Cref{tab:w_ind_test}, remains.
+We therefore encourage users to use the joint sup-$W$-test, which is specifically designed to overcome the issue of multiple testing, especially if the joint sup-$W$-test is the relevant hypothesis of interest.
+If practitioners are interested in specifically testing for evidence of a break in a group of variables (e.g. prices), rather than conducting individual tests which may be afflicted by issues associated with multiple testing, one can instead opt to conduct a joint sup-$W$ test over a specific group of variables, where the summation can be taken over all series in that group when constructing the test statistic.